vippsas/vipps-partner/partner-keys.md

 * The partner uses its own API keys (the partner keys) for all its merchants
 * The partner specifies the MSN of the sale unit its acting on behalf of

+There are two ways to use partner keys:
+1. To use the Partner API to create and manage merchants' sale units.
+2. To make payments (and move money) on behalf of merchants.

+All partners (with a signed contract) can use partner keys for (1), but (2) requires more - see the rest of this document.

+## Authentication

 With the partner keys you authenticate in the normal way, using the `client_id`, `client_secret` and `Ocp-Apim-Subscription-Key` that are part of your partner keys.